AlexGyver/GyverCore/README_eng.md

 ![CORE_PHOTO](https://github.com/AlexGyver/GyverCore/blob/master/gyverCoreLogo.jpg)
 # GyverCore for ATmega328
  **Version 1.9.0 from 17.09.2019**
  Fast and light core for Arduino IDE with advanced configuration. **Only for ATmega328 boards!**
- Based on original Arduino 1.8.9 core, all functions replaced by faster versions, a bunch of interesting staff added.
+ Based on original Arduino 1.8.9 core, all functions are replaced by faster versions, a bunch of interesting staff is added.
  Made by **AlexGyver** and Egor 'Nich1con' Zaharov from mother Russia.

 ## Install
 ### Automatic